-Based on learnings from focus groups, surveys, and other work performed by the original committees, staff agreed that these four strategic levers are important next steps in our diversity, equity and inclusion work.
+Based on learnings from focus groups, surveys, and other work performed by the original DEI committees, staff agreed that these four strategic levers are important next steps in our diversity, equity and inclusion work.
 Work teams are now forming.
+The DEI work at UWCNM will continue in smaller workgroups to work on the four levers that were identified as places for improvement.
+The four levers are:

 This team will continue learning on topics of structural racism, unconscious bias, microaggression, inter-group dynamics and have deeper conversations about differences especially race, gender, age, generation, sexual orientation, disability, socio-economic status/class, etc.